xtaran/telegram-bot-send-to/README.md

 ### Figuring out your Telegram Chat ID

-Unfortunately you can't user your chosen Telegram user name as recipient address.
+Unfortunately you can't use your chosen Telegram user name as recipient address.
 Instead you need the unique "Chat ID" every Telegram user and group chat has.
 Unfortunately it's nowhere visible in the common Telegram apps.